Course Transformation Work

 Mini Grants: We received two mini grants from the C21 Course Transformation Grant offered by the Center for Teaching Excellence at the University of Kansas.
 These grants supported the work of graduate students who assisted with a number of redesign activities that included flipping MATH 104 and realigning learning objectives and creating a video library for MATH 127.

-Instructor Collaboration: I work closely with Joe Brennan, instructor of MATH 125 and 126, so that the calculus sequence is uniform in implementation.
-I also collaborate with the faculty member teaching MATH 127 throughout the semester.
+Instructor Collaboration: I worked closely with Joe Brennan, an Assistant Teaching Professor and instructor of MATH 125 and 126, so that the calculus sequence was uniform in implementation.
+I also collaborated with the faculty members teaching MATH 127 throughout the semester.

 Transformation Highlight